San Andres Sports Complex: Sports

 The National Collegiate Athletic Association (Philippines) held its seniors volleyball and the latter part of its juniors basketball tournaments in the venue in 2023.
 In the same year, the University Athletic Association of the Philippines opened its high school basketball tournament at the venue.

 IBF mini flyweight champion Pedro Taduran is set to defend against undefeated challenger Christian Balunan in October 26, 2025, on Thrilla in Manila II Countdown.

 Other

-The local government of Manila uses the venue of other purposes.
+The local government of Manila uses the venue for other purposes.

 The canvassing of votes during the 2019 Manila local elections, wherein former vice mayor Isko Moreno was proclaimed the winner, was held there.

 It was later used as a quarantine facility during the COVID-19 pandemic in 2020, then as a COVID-19 vaccination site in 2021.
 The venue was used as a distribution center of Christmas packages by the local government in 2022.